guidorice/devblog/src/pages/points-within-polygons/index.md

 released in 2015.
 The 2018 edition of Rust focused on the developer experience and tooling.
-Rust is being used for everything: traditional systems programming, microservices, databases, network servers, embedded devices, distributed systems, and surprisingly, web app development too because of it's suitability to target [WebAssembly](https://webassembly.org/) (WASM).
+Rust is being used for everything: traditional systems programming, microservices, databases, network servers, embedded devices, distributed systems, and surprisingly, web app development too because of its suitability to target [WebAssembly](https://webassembly.org/) (WASM).

 In the late 90's I attempted to learn C / C++ but never got very far with it,